stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 #### `+ Texts`

 - <i class="fas fa-video"></i>  Film, [*Night of the Living Dead*](https://canvas.dartmouth.edu/) (1968).
 Film is in the "Media" section of Canvas.
+    - *Resist the urge to watch the film at faster than 1x speed*.

 #### ``+ Independent work``